sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 # Free Energy Landscape Analysis

-This Python class, `FreeEnergyLandscape`, is designed to analyze and visualize the free energy landscape of molecular systems using collective variables (CVs), such as angles and distances, obtained from molecular dynamics simulations.
+This Python class `FreeEnergyLandscape`, is designed to analyze and visualize the free energy landscape of molecular systems using collective variables (CVs), such as angles and distances, obtained from molecular dynamics simulations.
 The approach leverages the concept of Boltzmann inversion to transform probability distributions into free energy surfaces, providing insights into the thermodynamic and kinetic properties of the system.

 ## Theoretical Background